shivammathur/setup-php/README.md

 PHP extensions can be setup using the `extensions` input.
 It accepts a `string` in csv-format.

-- On `Ubuntu`, extensions which are available as a package, available on `PECL`, or hosted on GitHub can be setup.
+- On `Ubuntu`, extensions which are available as a package, available on `PECL` or a git repository can be set up.

 ```yaml
 - name: Setup PHP with PECL extension